SP4595/Voice-Chat-with-Ollama/README.md

 &emsp; 2.
 You have to download `Ollama` and `GPT-so-vits` and start server to use this projects.

 &emsp; 3.
 Please change configeration of Ollama in config.json.
-And start `Ollama & GPT-so-vits` server
+And start `Ollama & GPT-so-vits` server.

 &emsp; 4. just simply clip `run.bat` for Windows user or `run.sh` for Linux user to start chat.